American Dad!: Mike Barker's exit

+2023 showrunners strike

+On May 12, 2023, it was announced that the showrunners of American Dad, including Seth MacFarlane, would temporarily leave the show as a result of the 2023 Writers Guild of America Strike.
+They returned to the show on September 27, 2023, once the strike was declared to be over.

+Return to Fox

+On March 21, 2025, it was announced that TBS had declined to order new episodes after the season 21 finale, which aired on March 24.
+It was later announced that same day that contract negotiations were underway that could see the show return to Fox, after having left the network in September 2014.
+Re-runs will continue to air on TBS, along with its sister networks Adult Swim and TruTV through 2030.
+In April 2025, it was announced the series would return to Fox with its twenty-second season, following a four-season pickup order from the network; this renewal will take the show through the 2028–2029 television season.
+It was later announced in October 2025 that this show would serve as a replacement for the now-cancelled The Great North.
+This season is set to premiere on February 22, 2026, where it will air as part of Fox's Sunday Animation Domination block with Family Guy and Universal Basic Guys.

 Reception

+Critical reception

+The show has received positive reviews.
+In the Common Sense Media article, author Tony Nigro gave it a positive review stating, "Issues like patriotism, generational divide, political activism, and traditional gender roles are addressed here, all with more fantasy than reality, but enough of the latter to touch a nerve with some grown-ups."
 In 2016, a study by The New York Times of the 50 TV shows with the most Facebook Likes found that American Dad! is popular in the Northeastern United States and the Mid-Atlantic states, as well as the Great Lakes Region; however, it "is not popular in Utah or much of the South".

-Series premiere
+Ratings

-Until season 12 when American Dad! moved to TBS, all but one episode originally aired on Animation Domination.
+Until season 12, when American Dad! moved to TBS, all but one episode originally aired on Animation Domination.
 The program's series premiere is the only episode that pre-dates the Animation Domination lineup.
 In addition, American Dad!'s series premiere predated the rest of the first season by roughly three months.
 The series premiere episode, "Pilot", aired directly following Fox's broadcast of Super Bowl XXXIX on February 6, 2005.
 The episode aired alongside The Simpsons and pulled in 15 million viewers, with 23 million viewers overall.
 Both Animation Domination and the rest of the show's first season commenced on May 1, 2005.
 The show returned with the episode "Threat Levels", obtaining 9.47 million viewers, after the season premiere/revival of Family Guy.

-TBS ratings

 On November 18, 2014, it was reported that the show's outstanding performance in cable had quickly moved TBS to order another season of the series, bringing the show to thirteen seasons.